KleoPetroff/global-keyboard/README.md

 ## How it works

 The script uses `gkm` as global keyboard listener.
 The package uses [jnativehook](https://github.com/kwhat/jnativehook), a Java library, which provides global keyboard and mouse listeners.
-When started, the script will log and save all keys for the current session in a JSON file, named `data.json`.
+When started, the script will log and save all keys for the current session in a JSON file under the `data` folder with the specific date, month, year and hour.